miguelgrinberg/Flask-SocketIO/docs/index.rst

 Embedded Server
 ~~~~~~~~~~~~~~~

-The simplest deployment strategy is to have eventlet or gevent installed, and
+The simplest deployment strategy is to start the web server by calling
-start the web server by calling ``socketio.run(app)`` as shown in examples
-above.
-This will run the application on the eventlet or gevent web servers,
+``socketio.run(app)`` as shown in examples above.
+This will look through the
-whichever is installed.

-Note that ``socketio.run(app)`` runs a production ready server when eventlet
+packages that are installed for the best available web server start the
+application on it.
+The current web server choices that are evaluated are
+``eventlet``, ``gevent`` and the Flask development server.

-or gevent are installed.
-If neither of these are installed, then the
+If eventlet or gevent are available, ``socketio.run(app)`` starts a
+production-ready server using one of these frameworks.
+If neither of these are
-application runs on Flask's development web server, which is not appropriate
-for production use.
+installed, then the Flask development web server is used, and in this case the
+server is not intended to be used in a production deployment.

 Unfortunately this option is not available when using gevent with uWSGI.
 See
 the uWSGI section below for information on this option.